FlavScents AInsights Entry for Sclareolide (CAS: 564-20-5)

 8. Practical Insights for Formulators

-Sclareolide is valued for its fixative properties and ability to enhance the depth and longevity of fragrances.
-It synergizes well with other musky and woody notes, providing a rich, warm base.
-Formulators should be cautious of its potency, as overuse can dominate a blend.
-It is often under-utilized in flavor applications due to its strong odor, but when used judiciously, it can add a unique character to sweet and tobacco flavors.
+Sclareolide is valued for its ability to enhance the depth and longevity of fragrances.
+It synergizes well with other musky and woody notes, providing a smooth, creamy background.
+Formulators should be cautious of overuse, as its musk character can dominate if not balanced properly.
+It is often under-utilized in flavor applications, where it can subtly enhance creamy and sweet profiles.

 Citation hooks: FlavScents; industry practice